 Epidemiologists speak of “risk factors” for diseases and illnesses.
 Risk factors for insomnia is almost a meaningless term because insomnia is so common and because there are so many causes and co-morbidities.
 Any list of risk factors would include advanced age, being a woman, life changes (e.g. losing a job), mental illness, high alcohol and caffeine consumption, other illnesses, chronic pain, and side effects of various medications.

 When risk factors are in place, precipitating factors can start an insomnia episode.
 Precipitating factors can be as simple as a change in daylight savings time or work schedule.
 Often it is a stressful event the person experiences in his or her work, school, or family life – so-called psychosocial stressors.
 Stress is a common cause of short-term insomnia, and the short-term sleep loss can ignite a cycle of long-term insomnia.
-Medication can be a precipitating factor as can other illnesses – all the causes of secondary insomnia are in this category.
+Medication can be a precipitating factor, as can other illnesses.

 Another paradigm sometimes used among sleep therapists is the 3P model: Predisposing, Precipitating, and Perpetuating Factors.
 Perpetuating factors are patterns and behaviors that form during the insomnia and which paradoxically keep the person from returning to good sleep, even after the precipitating factors are gone.
 For instance, anxiety about getting to sleep may have developed and may persist even after the nominal cause of the insomnia disappears.
 Bad sleep habits may be in place, or the insomniac may have started taking an OTC sleep aid and feel unable to quit it, getting rebound insomnia when an attempt to quit is made.
 Alcohol and drug use can also perpetuate insomnia.